 - Reduced exposure to pesticides and insecticides.
 This is a significant benefit of organic produce and grains.

 - Increased exposure to omega-3 fatty acids.
 Livestock fed through grazing usually have higher levels of omega-3 fatty acids, which provide healthy heart benefits.

 - Less exposure to cadmium.
 Studies have shown significantly lower levels of the toxic metal cadmium in organic grains.

-- Increased levels of vitamins, minerals, and antioxidants.
-Organically grown fruits, vegetables, and grains have higher amounts of vitamin C, vitamin E, and carotenoids; plus higher amounts of the minerals calcium, potassium, phosphorus, magnesium, and iron.
+- Increased levels of vitamins, minerals, antioxidants and other beneficial micronutrients.
+Organically grown fruits, vegetables and grains have higher amounts of vitamin C, vitamin E and carotenoids; plus higher amounts of the minerals calcium, potassium, phosphorus, magnesium and iron.